wuhongyi/PKUXIADAQ/README/UsersGuide/GUI.md

 ![Hist & XDT](/img/HistXDT.png)

-。。TODO。。

 The binning factor controls the number of MCA bins in the spectrum.
 Energies are computed as 16 bit numbers, allowing in principle 64K MCA bins.

-However, spectrum memory for each channel is limited to 32K bins, so computed energy values are divided by 2 binning factor before building the histogram.
+However, spectrum memory for each channel is limited to 32K bins, so computed energy values are divided by $2^{binning factor}$$ before building the histogram.
 Binning Factor is usually set to 1, but for low count rates and wide peaks, it might be useful to set it to a larger value to obtain a spectrum with fewer bins, but more counts per bin.

-Emin is reserved for a future function to subtract a constant “minimum energy” from the computed energy value before binning to essentially cut off the lower end of the spectrum.
+$$E_{min}$$ is reserved for a future function to subtract a constant “minimum energy” from the computed energy value before binning to essentially cut off the lower end of the spectrum.